 Today, we know our love of air travel also comes at a cost: the aviation industry represents approximately 2.5% of global human-induced CO2 emissions.
 But aviation is not the problem.
 Emissions are the problem.

-As we work to achieve our ambition, we are also continuously enhancing our current product and services portfolio to contribute positively to climate change mitigation and adaptation.
+As we work to achieve our ambition, we are also continuously enhancing our company-wide product and services portfolio to contribute positively to climate change mitigation and adaptation.